 Food Allergies and Restaurants

 FARE works with individuals, policymakers and restaurant industry groups to advocate on behalf of families managing food allergies.
 We commend restaurants who have demonstrated food allergy awareness.
-Four states -- Massachusetts.
-Michigan, Rhode Island and Virginia -- have laws designed to make it safer for individuals with food allergies to dine in restaurants.
+Five states -- Massachusetts, Maryland, Michigan, Rhode Island and Virginia -- have laws designed to make it safer for individuals with food allergies to dine in restaurants.
 Massachusetts was the first state in the nation to pass a restaurant awareness law.

 Restaurants in Massachusetts are required by law to display a food allergy awareness poster (developed by FARE) in the staff area and include a notice on menus and menu boards that reads "Before placing your order, please inform your server if a person in your party has a food allergy."

 The law also includes food allergy training for certified food protection managers via a video featuring Chef Ming Tsai, along with an accompanying training manual, FARE's Welcoming Guests with Food Allergies.

 Restaurants in Massachusetts are also required to have on staff a certified food protection manager who has been issued a Massachusetts certificate of allergen awareness training through a training program recognized by the Massachusetts Department of Public Health (MDPH).